 Francesca has a Bachelor of Arts/Bachelor of Laws from Monash University where she majored in social sciences and human rights law, as well as post graduate qualifications in project management and community development.
 Francesca has over 14 years’ experience working collaboratively with all levels of government, community service organisations and educational institutions to respond to the challenges facing diverse and marginalised groups.
 She has extensive skills in social planning, policy and program development, implementation and evaluation, and service delivery coordination.
 Francesca has driven a variety of stakeholder engagement initiatives and managed the delivery of leadership development and capacity building initiatives across a range of sectors within Australia and in Asia, Africa and Europe.
 Born in South America, Francesca is a native Spanish speaker and is passionate about empowering young people to embody the change they wish to see in the world.
 After all, young people are the future!

-Role: Team Leader, Youth Counselling and Case Management
+Role: Acting Team Leader, Youth Counselling and Case Management

 Name: Theo Naidoo